JotaroSan/N5E-Conversion/README.md

 # N5E-Conversion
 N5E is a Foundry Add-On Module to convert the standard DND5E to the Naruto Based N5E version
+* Note - Compendiums are included with Module

 ## What This Module Actually Does
 1. Include Compendiums for Clans, Features, Jutsu, Items and Class Abilities.